jaredwebber/every-day-app/README.md

 #### TD
 - Avoid repeated code for activity selection
+  - Fix having to tap on dropdowns multiple times to refresh
 - Find cleaner code options instead of using globals
 - Dont allow 2 activities with the same name
 - Account for local time in NumericInput date display